Second charge mortgages

 What is a second charge mortgage?

-A second mortgage is a way of borrowing money against the equity in your home.
+A second mortgage lets you borrow money against the equity in your home.

-It’s a secured loan, which means you borrow money using your home as security.
+It’s a secured loan so you borrow money using your home as security.

-You’ll have this second mortgage as well as your existing mortgage.
-And it’ll usually be with a different lender.
+You’ll have this second mortgage and your existing mortgage.
+It’ll usually be with a different lender.

-When you take out a second charge mortgage you’ll effectively have two separate mortgages on the same property.
+When you take out a second charge mortgage you’ll have two mortgages on the same property.

 How do second charge mortgages work?